CoffeeCraft/CoffeeCraft.us/_members/anonjr.md

 ![Coffee, the right way.](/assets/img/AnonJr-CoffeeCrafting.png)

 ## <i class="fas fa-building"></i> Craft
 Founding member of CoffeeCraft, server admin, and redstone enthusiast.
 AnonJr does some of the more technical builds, farms, and tends to build dwarven fortresses into the sides of mountains.
-He uses Restream.io to broadcast on YouTube, Twitch, and Mixer.
+He streams to Twitch, and archives all videos on YouTube.

 {% comment %}
 ## <i class="fab fa-youtube"></i> Season 00 Live Streams Playlist